Syro-Malankara Catholic Church: Ecclesial communion

 On 20 September 1930 Ivanios, Bishop Jacob Theophilos, Fr.
 John Kuzhinapurath OIC, Dn.
 Alexander OIC, and Chacko Kilileth embraced and united with the Catholic Church.
 The Union Movement under the leadership of Ivanios gave rise to Malankara Catholic Church.
 This took place in the Quilon bishop’s chapel.
-The members of the Jacobite Church were received by his Lordship Bishop Aloysius Maria Benziger (Bishop of Quilon), whom Ivanios approached for help and who was deputed by the Holy See to perform the reception.
+They were received by his Lordship Bishop Aloysius Maria Benziger (Bishop of Quilon), whom Ivanios approached for help and who was deputed by the Holy See to perform the reception.